Political views of J. K. Rowling: European migrant crisis

+Rowling spoke out during the European migrant crisis of 2015, expressing her support for refugees.
+She was credited with rallying support for an online petition calling on the Conservative government to accept more refugees, with a Tweet in which she said "If you can't imagine yourself in one of those boats, you have something missing.
+They are dying for a life worth living."
+The government responded to the petition by agreeing to take more refugees.

+She also joined other authors to spearhead a fundraising campaign for charities working with refugees.

 Brexit

-Rowling opposed Brexit and campaigned for the United Kingdom to stay in the European Union, in the run up to the referendum to leave the European Union, stating on her website that, "I'm the mongrel product of this European continent and I'm an internationalist.
+Rowling opposed Brexit and campaigned for the United Kingdom to remain in the European Union, in the run up to the 2016 referendum to leave the European Union, stating on her website that "I'm the mongrel product of this European continent and I'm an internationalist.
 I was raised by a Francophile mother whose family was proud of their part-French heritage ....
 My values are not contained or proscribed by borders.
 The absence of a visa when I cross the channel has symbolic value to me.
 I might not be in my house, but I'm still in my hometown."

 Rowling expressed concern that "racists and bigots" were directing parts of the Leave campaign.
 In a blog post, she added: "How can a retreat into selfish and insecure individualism be the right response when Europe faces genuine threats, when the bonds that tie us are so powerful, when we have come so far together?
 How can we hope to conquer the enormous challenges of terrorism and climate change without cooperation and collaboration?"